valaxy/algorithm-data-structure/readme.md

 > Under development, API includes Class is not stable
-> Rewrite in ECMAScript 6 is work in progress
+> Rewrite in Typescript is work in progress

 Algorithm and Data structure component of CommonJS package